sebinsua/html5-app/README.md

 TODO
 ----

-* Get a little id back from the login server.
-Choose to change state to the stream if it exists on the Spokes API, instead of join.

-* [x] Make sure you're storing aspects of the profile with registration.
-* [ ] Save the identities object.
-* [ ] Make it so that "connecting" when you already have an account logs you straight in without registration!

 * [ ] Can I edit the user?
-(Hardcode the user id.)

-* [ ] The device should store my address book against my account.
-* [ ] Can I store the profile photo somewhere?
+(Check if userId inside the currentAccount exists.)

+---

 * [ ] Can I display a user Ids list of notifications.
 * [ ] Can I notify via a profile?
 * [ ] Can I create a new proposal?

+---

+* [ ] Can I store the profile photo somewhere?
+* [ ] The device should store my address book against my account.
+* [ ] Get every authId and test to see whether it links to a user - isAuthenticated?

 * * *